 CONCLUSION

-If you do take the ferry though, make sure you have plenty of movies loaded on your tablet, crosswords and books in hand… (it’s also a good idea to have some food with you because even though there are some restaurants in the Blue Star Ferries they are not offering the best food in the world…).
-You also get to see some other greek islands before you arrive in Santorini (ok…it’s just the port but you can still take a selfie with another greek island on the background).
-For me, the best way to check timetables and even book your ferry tickets online has been Direct Ferries for the last years and I highly recommend it to everyone looking to get a ferry to Santorini from Athens.
+You also get to see some other Greek islands before you arrive in Santorini (ok…it’s just the port, but you can still take a selfie with another Greek island in the background).
+For me, the best way to check timetables and even book your ferry tickets online has been Ferryhopper for the last years.
+I highly recommend it to everyone looking to get a ferry to Santorini from Athens.